Direct dark matter searches with the full data set of XMASS-I: The data set

 A basic ID event selection, referred to as the standard cut, precedes all XMASS-I physics analyses.
 In the following a threshold crossing in a PMT, which for the ID PMTs leads to a readout of its waveform digitizer if it belongs to a triggered event, will be referred to as a hit, registered on the respective PMT at the time of the threshold crossing.

-First, we require that the ID event under scrutiny is not associated with an OD event, that no concurrent OD event (triggered by 8 hits in the OD within 200~ns window) exists.
+First, we require that the ID event under scrutiny is not associated with an OD event, that no concurrent OD event (triggered by $\geq$ 8 hits in the OD within 200~ns window) exists.

 Figure~\ref{fig:OD} shows the number of hit distributions for the OD in two 24 hours runs, one at near the beginning (Jan.
 2014) and the other at the end (Jan.
 2019) of the data-taking period.
 The peak at the threshold, around ten, is mainly due to external radiation and electronic noise.
-Over the whole data-taking period the OD event rate increased from 0.3 Hz to 0.7 Hz.
-The possible reason for this was an increase in the electronic noise.
+Over the whole data-taking period the OD event rate increased from 0.3 Hz to 0.7 Hz for $\geq$ 8 OD PMT hits.
+The possible reason for this was an increase in the electronic noise, which is due to one of the PMTs becoming noisy and one new DAQ fan module.
 The impact of this increase in OD event rate is negligible for the analysis in this paper.
-The shift of the peak position around 72 is due to two dead OD PMTs during the data taking.
+The shift of the peak position around 72, shown in Fig.~\ref{fig:OD} is due to two dead OD PMTs during the data taking.
 To identify muon events, we required the number of OD hits more than 20.
-The observed event rate is approximately 0.17 counts per second, which is stable throughout XMASS-I data taking and consistent with the estimated muon rate at the XMASS-I experimental site based on the muon rate at Super-Kamiokande~\cite{SK_PCRflux}.
+The observed muon event rate is approximately 0.17 counts per second for $\geq$ 20 OD PMT hits, which is stable throughout XMASS-I data taking and consistent with the estimated muon rate at the XMASS-I experimental site based on the muon rate at Super-Kamiokande~\cite{SK_PCRflux}.

 Afterpulses are likely to occur in ID PMTs following a high energy event in the ID, and very often trigger a new ID readout all by themselves.
 To avoid such events consisting mainly of afterpulses, only ID events for which the trigger time difference to the preceding ID event is longer than 10~ms are retained for analysis.
 Counting 1PPS events affected by this cut we found that, averaged over the whole data taking period, this cut introduced 3\% of additional deadtime.
 Afterpulse events that do occur after even longer delays are cut by checking the spread of hit timings in the event: events with a standard deviation of hit timings greater than 100~ns are also discarded as afterpulse events.
 Decays of $^{40}$K in ID PMT's photocathodes often emit Cherenkov radiation in the PMT's quartz window.
-Events with more than 60\% of their PMT hits registered in the first 20~ns of the event are discarded as Cherenkov events.
+Events with more than 60\% of their PMT hits registered in the first 20~ns of the event are discarded as Cherenkov events~\cite{XMASS_LowMassWIMP}.

 Figure~\ref{fig:event-rate} shows time evolution of the XMASS-I normal threshold event rate and the effect from the above selection criteria.